rolandjlevy/express-basic-save-json-to-local-file/README.md

 ### Welcome to Tasty Treats! 🍰

-> Connect with your local bakery **Tasty Treats** with this inquiry form made with Node, Express and EJS which reads data from and writes data to a json file.
-All inquiries can be viewed in a table with the latest showing first.
-Each one can be deleted.
+> Connect with your local bakery **Tasty Treats** with this inquiry form made with Node, Express and EJS which reads data from and writes data to a JSON file.
+All inquiries can be viewed in a table with the latest showing first, and each one can be deleted.

 ## Links 🔗